luckrnx09/abook/README.md

 📚 **Python Guide for JavaScript Engineers** | [Read it online](http://luckrnx09.com/python-guide-for-javascript-engineers/)
 </div>

-## Quick start 🚀
+## Getting started
 ### Prepare
 Run `cp .env.example .env` then fill the `.env` file:
 - OPENAI_API_KEY: Required, string, type your open api key
 - OPENAI_MODEL: Required, string, type your open ai model name
 - OPENAI_BASE_URL: Optional, string, type your custom openai api url
-- VERBOSE: Optional, `true` or `false`, determine whether or not to print dialog details when interacting with openai
+- VERBOSE: Optional, `true` or `false`, determine whether or not to print conversation details when interacting with openai

 ### Install
 You can install `abook` as a global command as following: